madams2419/vooga/PNOTES.md

 	> all behavioral collisions must still be defined
 * A single call to PhysicsEngine.update() will check and resolve all collisions
+* Not sure how to deal with paths yet
+	> maybe pass a path supplier function into physics object
+	> have path-constrained physics object
+* Add ComplexResolver which takes in collision normal and does direction based resolution